MicrosoftDocs/WSL/WSL/tutorials/wsl-git.md

 ---
 title: Get started using Git on WSL
-description: Learn how to set up Git for version control on the Windows Subsystem for Linux.
+description: Learn how to set up Git for version control on the Windows Subsystem for Linux, along with Git Credential Manager. ms.date: 03/03/2022 ms.topic: article
-keywords: wsl, windows, windowssubsystem, gnu, linux, bash, git, github, version control ms.date: 09/27/2021 ms.topic: article
 ---